 When it comes to being successful as an entrepreneur, the first one whom you need to manage is you.

-Time management is an important key (though someone once told me that you can never manage time – it should rather be termed as ‘you’ management) and I have found that if you can manage you, then you will be in a better position to manage others and your business affairs.
+Time and Task management are important (though someone once told me that you can never manage time – it should rather be termed as ‘you’ management) and I have found that if you can manage you, then you will be in a better position to manage others and your business affairs.

 Here are the two best time management strategies that I have used: